Marvin Davis: 20th Century Fox and later career

 In 1981, Davis acquired 20th Century Fox for $722 million with financier Marc Rich.
-Fox's assets included Pebble Beach Golf Links, the Aspen Skiing Company, and a Century City property upon which he built and twice sold Fox Plaza, which was made famous as the "Nakatomi building" in the original Die Hard film.
+Fox's assets included Pebble Beach Golf Links, the Aspen Skiing Company, and a Century City property upon which he built and twice sold Fox Plaza, which was made famous as "Nakatomi Plaza" in the 1988 action film Die Hard.
 While Davis was head of 20th Century Fox, President Ronald Reagan and his wife, Nancy, complained to him about excessive sexuality in films.
-Reagan suggested to Davis that he produce films that implied, instead of showing, sex, in the style of director Ernst Lubitsch.
+Reagan suggested to Davis that he produce films that implied, rather than showed, sex, in the style of director Ernst Lubitsch.
 In 1984 Davis appointed Barry Diller, formerly chairman and chief executive officer of Paramount Pictures, to the chairman and CEO role at 20th Century Fox.
 Diller asked Davis for complete control, with Davis promising to provide financing for the studio.
 Fox's financial situation was precarious, with the company owing $600 million.
 Banks would not provide any extension to the loan, and Diller pressed Davis for the new equity he had promised to put into Fox.
 Diller claims that Davis stalled and suggested that Diller call Michael Milken for a $250 million junk-bond loan, which would have been Diller's, not Davis', responsibility.

 By 1985, Rich was in Switzerland during an indictment that was filed against him by the United States due to his violation of sanctions against his commodity trades with Iran.
 Marc Rich had arranged with Davis for Davis to buy out his interest in 20th Century Fox for $116 million.
 Davis sold this interest to Rupert Murdoch for $250 million in March 1984.
 Davis later backed out of a deal with Murdoch to purchase John Kluge's Metromedia television stations, which would form what is now the Fox network.
-Murdoch went alone and bought the studios, and later bought out Davis remaining stake in 20th Century Fox for $325 million.
+Murdoch went alone and bought the studios, and later bought out Davis's remaining stake in 20th Century Fox for $325 million.
 Davis sold Pebble Beach to Japanese businessman Minoru Isutani for $841 million in 1990.
 Winning a bidding war against the Sultan of Brunei, Hassanal Bolkiah, Davis bought the Beverly Hills Hotel for $135 million in 1986.
 Davis later sold the hotel to the sultan for a $65 million profit.

-In 1999, Davis attempted to build a stadium in Los Angeles to lure the National Football League to award the city an expansion franchise during a 20 year span (1995-2015) when the NFL was absent from Los Angeles.
+In 1999, Davis attempted to build a stadium in Los Angeles to lure the National Football League to award the city an expansion franchise during a 20-year span (1995–2015) when the NFL was absent from Los Angeles.
 The expansion team ultimately went to Houston and became the Houston Texans, who began play in 2002.